 which even provides a lot of sunshine through all the Washington rain!
 (I had to get that sun in here somewhere, and Perry really is a "little Mr. Sunshine" as well.)

-Both draw on the advantages and strengths of slowness, and make you think about how much we "quick" people (and I'm "quick" like John Robison describes in his autobiography Look Me in the Eye: My Life with Asperger's) lose out by not being an "auditor" like Perry!
+Both draw on the advantages and strengths of slowness, and make you think about how much we "quick" people (and I'm "quick" like John Robison describes in his autobiography Look Me in the Eye: My Life with Asperger's

 Another theme in the book is friendship, which I became even more aware of after seeing the new French movie My Best Friend.
 Perry is amazed when someone calls him "weak", because his slowness - and his friendships, make him very strong, strong enough to withstand his vulture family members completely on his own--by giving them what he understood that they wanted--and he no longer needed.